ros-controls/ros2_control/hardware_interface/doc/joints_userdoc.rst

 * :ref:`gazebo_ros2_control <gazebo_ros2_control>`
 * :ref:`gz_ros2_control <gz_ros2_control>`

 As the URDF specifies only the kinematics, the mimic tag has to be independent of the hardware interface type used in ros2_control.
-This means that we interpret this info in the following way:

-* position = multiplier * other_joint_position + offset
+This means that we interpret this info in the following way: **position = multiplier * other_joint_position + offset**
-* velocity = multiplier * other_joint_velocity
-* acceleration = multiplier * other_joint_acceleration
-* For effort interfaces, this is not defined.

 If someone wants to deactivate the mimic joint behavior for whatever reason without changing the URDF, it can be done by setting the attribute ``mimic=false`` of the joint tag in the ``<ros2_control>`` section of the XML.